propcom/jquery-styled-select/README.md

 Users should ensure that `styled-select` is `opacity: 0` and that it has a higher `z-index` than `select-style`.
 Box sizing may also be necessary.

+The styles can be overridden by passing an object to the plugin:

+* wrapStyle changes `select-style-wrap`
+* skinStyle changes `select-style`
+* selectStyle changes `styled-select`

 ### API